October 16, 2024

 A strong reputation reflects effective public relations, serving as a valuable asset for individuals and organizations alike.

 However, what happens when that reputation suffers damage due to unfounded accusations or false statements?
-Libel and slander are two forms of defamation that represent types of speech that are not protected by the First Amendment and can lead to legal action.
+Libel and slander are two forms of defamation, which are types of speech not protected by the First Amendment and can lead to legal action.

 Laws governing defamatory statements have deep historical roots, dating back to before the American Revolution.
 While proving defamation in court can be challenging, the rise of the internet has made such claims more common.
 With just a click, defamatory statements can spread across the globe, drawing the attention of federal agencies and complicating the landscape of public discourse.